 COORDINATION OF BENEFITS

 Authorization and/or admission notification is required for inpatient services if DHP is secondary payer.
 No authorization is required for observation services if DHP issecondary payer.
 Some outpatient services/procedure codes may require prior authorization regardless of DHP as secondary payer.
 Providers should verify authorization requirements on the DHP Prior Authorization Portal at https://driscollhealthplan.com/priorauthcheck.
 In cases where DHP is secondary payer and no prior authorization is required, as based on directive within the DHP Prior Authorization Portal, providers should verify the services are a covered benefit by the primary payer.
 If the services are known to be a non-covered benefit by the primary payer, prior authorization is required by DHP and proof of non-coverage of benefit must accompany the claim submission.
+If this is the case, providers should submit prior authorization requests via fax and indicate on the cover page service is a non-covered benefit or over the benefit limit for primary payer.

-INPATIENT ADMISSION AND DISCHARGE - PARTICIPATING HOSPITALS
+INPATIENT ADMISSION AND DISCHARGE

 Admission for delivery: No authorization or admission notification is required unless the stay needs to be extended beyond 4 days for a routine delivery or 6 days for a C-section delivery.